dellemcsql/MountElbert/setup/metalLB/README.md

 Prerequisite:

-	You should have git configured on your client machine 	Your client machine should have kube configuration completed
+You should have git configured on your client machine

+Your client machine should have kube configuration completed

 MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
 We will be setting up a Layer 2 Load-Balancer so that we can access our deployments from outside cluster.